TeeWeb/MTG-MetaSyn-ReactApp/README.md

 In the future, could add a Decklist Import feature to allow users to upload decklists and have a visual reference for the relationships between the cards in their decks.
 This feature could also include a graph displaying the deck's Mana Curve and other deck information.

-## Setup
+## Development Setup (Individual Processes)

 ### Frontend (ReactJS)

+- Change directory to /app and setup frontend app: `cd ./app`
-- Install dependencies: `npm install`
+- Install dependencies: `yarn install`
-- Start app: `npm run dev`
+- Start app: `yarn start`

 ### Server (Flask/Python)

-- Change directory to server and setup Python virtual environment: `cd ./server`
+- Change directory to /server and setup Python virtual environment: `cd ./server`
   - On MacOS/Linux:
     - `python3 -m venv venv`
     - `source venv/bin/activate`